Emotions in dogon's land

 Emotions en pays dogon

-This photographic series illustrates the richness of the culture and the beauty of the site where the Dogons have lived for more than ten centuries.
+This photographic series illustrates the richness of the culture and the beauty of the site where the Dogon people have lived for over ten centuries.

-Hardly affected by global tourism due to the resurgence of jihadist activities in Mali, this relatively protected civilization, as well as the site that shelters it, reflect, in a no doubt utopian way, an image of original harmony that is relatively exceptional today.
+Relatively untouched by global tourism due to the resurgence of jihadist activity in Mali, this civilization, and the site that shelters it, perhaps utopically, convey an image of original harmony that is quite exceptional today.

 A vibrant space with which photography resonates.